zrhoffman/svpn-login/README.md

-# F5 VPN Command-line client.
+# F5 VPN Command-line client

 This software allows you to connect to an [F5 Networks](https://f5.com/) VPN server without using their browser plugin.
 It also has the advantage of setting up DNS properly on OSX